Signal Processing over Time-Varying Graphs: A Systematic Review

-\textbf{3) Transportation:} In transportation systems, TV-GSP has become an essential tool for analyzing dynamic datasets that capture the complex and evolving relationships between various components, such as vehicles, traffic signals, and road networks.
+In transportation systems, TVGs have become an essential tool for analyzing and capturing the complex and evolving relationships between various components, such as vehicles, traffic signals, and road networks.
+Sensors along the roads are often modeled as graph nodes or edges, with the captured sensor readings treated as time-varying signals.
 Key applications include traffic flow prediction, congestion management, and route optimization.